ascott1/ethical-web-dev/web-apps-privacy-security/03-https.md

 The second way that browsers are deprecating HTTP is by making new browser APIs available only to sites server over HTTPS.
 These include offline capabilities with service workers (covered in [Building Web Apps that Work Everywhere](http://www.oreilly.com/web-platform/free/building-web-apps-that-work-everywhere.csp), the ability to access user camera and audio with getUserMedia, and user location information with the geolocation API.
 Looking at the types of information these APIs will have access to, I'm thankful that browser vendors have decided that they should only be accessed over a secure connection.
 As and added benefit, as we develop forward-thinking applications, HTTPS will quickly become a requirement.

+### Improved search rankings

+In 2014 Google announced that the search engine would begin to prioritize sites using HTTPS in search results.
+According to the [blog post announcement](https://security.googleblog.com/2014/08/https-as-ranking-signal_6.html):

+> [O]ver the past few months we’ve been running tests taking into account whether sites use secure, encrypted connections as a signal in our search ranking algorithms.
+We’ve seen positive results, so we’re starting to use HTTPS as a ranking signal.
+For now it's only a very lightweight signal—affecting fewer than 1% of global queries, and carrying less weight than other signals such as high-quality content—while we give webmasters time to switch to HTTPS.
+But over time, we may decide to strengthen it, because we’d like to encourage all website owners to switch from HTTP to HTTPS to keep everyone safe on the web.

+If non-technical colleagues or clients are not yet convinced on the need for HTTPS everywhere, the potential for improved search rankings may serve as an additional selling point.

 ## Implementing HTTPS

 Now that we have looked at how HTTPS works and explored why we should use it, let's take a look at implementing HTTPS for our own sites.

 ### Let's Encrypt

 Perhaps one of the most exciting changes in HTTPS over the past few years is the creation of [Let's Encrypt](https://letsencrypt.org/).
 Let’s Encrypt is a free, automated, and open certificate authority (CA) created by the [Internet Security Research Group (ISRG)](https://letsencrypt.org/isrg/).
-The the stated objective of Let's Encrypt is "to make it possible to set up an HTTPS server and have it automatically obtain a browser-trusted certificate, without any human intervention."
+The stated objective of Let's Encrypt is "to make it possible to set up an HTTPS server and have it automatically obtain a browser-trusted certificate, without any human intervention."

 Though Let's Encrypt provides an open certificate authority, the actual implementation can be challenging.
 Thankfully many community clients have been created to simplify the implementation process.
-The most useful, and the one recommended by the Let's Encrypt team, is [certbot](https://certbot.eff.org/).
-Developed by the [Electronic Frontier Foundation](https://www.eff.org/), certbot works by automatically fetching and deploying Let's Encrypt generated TLS certificates to our server.
+The most useful, and the one recommended by the Let's Encrypt team, is [Certbot](https://certbot.eff.org/).
+Developed by the [Electronic Frontier Foundation](https://www.eff.org/), Certbot works by automatically fetching and deploying Let's Encrypt generated TLS certificates to our server.

-The excellent certbot documentation allows us to select a specific server and operating system and provides instructions based on these conditions.
-Let's look at how we would implement certbot on an Apache server running onUbuntu 16.04.
+The excellent Certbot documentation allows us to select a specific server and operating system and provides instructions based on these conditions.
+Let's look at how we would implement Certbot on an Apache server running on Ubuntu 16.04.

-A version of certbot is packaged for 16.04, meaning from our server we can run `apt-get` to install it:
+A version of Certbot is packaged for 16.04, meaning from our server we can run `apt-get` to install it:

 ```
 $ sudo apt-get install python-letsencrypt-apache